JuozasPetryla/post-application-fullstack-full/README.md

 # post-application-fullstack-full

+Visit the post application here ➡️ https://post-application-full.netlify.app/

 This is a fullstack app.

-Frontend is made with Vite, Vue, Vuex, Vue-router, CSS and tested with Vue-test-utils and vitest.
+✔️ Frontend is build with Vite, made with, Vue, Vuex, Vue-router, CSS, hosted on Netlify and tested with Vue-test-utils and vitest.
-Backend is made with Express.js and socket.io, documented with swagger, tested with mocha, chai, sinon and rewire.
+✔️ Backend is made with Express.js and socket.io, hosted on Heroku, documented with swagger, tested with mocha, chai, sinon and rewire.
+✔️ Database is hosted on ElephantSQL as a Postgresql database and a Sequelize ORM is used for it.
-SQLite is used as a database.
-Postman collections are included for testing the API.
+✔️ Postman collections are included for testing the API.

 Functionalities include:
 - Pagination for posts and authors
 - Search for posts